AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 **Special Qualities:** Rock-like Flesh

 Evolutionary happenstance has created a clever underground predator.
 Disguised as a rocky formation—most often a stalactite or stalagmite—the roper waits for its prey to wander by.
-When it does, whether it’s a rat, a goblin or a foolhardy adventurer, a mass of thin, whipping tentacles erupts from the thing’s hide.
-A hundred lashes in the blink of an eye and the stunned prey is being dragged into the roper’s mouth.
+When it does, whether it's a rat, a goblin or a foolhardy adventurer, a mass of thin, whipping tentacles erupts from the thing's hide.
+A hundred lashes in the blink of an eye and the stunned prey is being dragged into the roper's mouth.
 Surprisingly effective for a thing that looks like a rock. *Instinct*: To ambush

 - Ensnare the unsuspecting
 - Disarm a foe